openemail/openemail-docs-v1/docs/install.md

 !!!Note
     If you are planing to use CentOS as your **openemai** docker host please follow the official [CentOS docker-ce Installation Guide](https://docs.docker.com/install/linux/docker-ce/centos/)

-## Install Compose on Linux systems
+## Install Docker Compose on Linux systems

 On Linux, you can download the Docker Compose binary from the [Compose repository release page on GitHub](https://github.com/docker/compose/releases).
 Follow the instructions from the link, which involve running the curl command in your terminal to download the binaries.
 These step by step instructions are also included below.